anttisalonen/progbook/rst/design_intro.rst

   ::

-   <integer representing the route number> <floating point number representing the time it took for the bus to reach the bus stop from this position> <the distance from the measurement position to the bus stop on the X axis (west-east axis) in meters> <the distance from the measurement position to the bus stop on the Y axis (north-south axis) in meters>
+   <integer representing the route number> <floating point number representing the time it took for the bus to reach the bus stop from this position in minutes> <the distance from the measurement position to the bus stop on the X axis (west-east axis) in meters> <the distance from the measurement position to the bus stop on the Y axis (north-south axis) in meters>
    e.g.:
    3 10.8713536724 -4003.3505052 -3998.10233076
    3 10.7045996484 -3943.15506994 -3938.06461792